 Orange County Premises Liability Lawyer

-What is a Premises Liability Case?
+What is a Premises Liability?

 Premises liability cases involve a party’s liability for injuries to others arising out of the possession or ownership of real property.
 They can happen when you’re at someone’s home, an office, a store, a parking lot, or staying at a hotel.